sysdiglabs/charts/charts/rapid-response/README.md

 ## Customize Rapid Response image

-As each team can have different necessitiesi and constraints when accessing critical workloads.
+As each team can have different necessities and constraints when accessing critical workloads.
 For this reason the Rapid Response image has a small footprint, so that everyone can customize it based on each own criteria.
 A basic customization example in which `kubectl` is added can be found (here)[https://github.com/sysdiglabs/rapid-response-custom-image-example/].

 ## Running helm unit tests